-How to make a paper plate ladybird (or ladybug) craft, with hidden wings!
-We made 3 versions, for 3 different ladybird species.
-Fun nature science craft project.
+How to make a paper plate ladybird (or ladybug) craft, with rotating elytra and hidden wings underneath!
+Fun biology / nature science project for kids.

 Did you see the paper plate ladybird life cycle craft that I shared last week?
 (If not, you can check it out here).
 My daughter and I made it to celebrate the loveliness of ladybirds that appear in our backyard each spring and summer.
 (Loveliness is the collective noun for a group of ladybirds – isn’t that the coolest thing ever!!)

-(Oh, and in case you’re wondering, ladybird, ladybug and lady beetle are all the same animal – they just have different names in different countries.
+(In case you’re wondering, ladybird, ladybug and lady beetle are all the same animal – they are just called different things in different countries.
 Technically they are called coccinellids, but I’ve never heard anyone actually call them that.
-We call them ladybirds in Australia, so hence why I’m calling them that here…)
+We call them ladybirds here in Australia…)

 And so, of course, this got us thinking about different types of ladybirds, the anatomy of ladybirds, what each species eats, where they live, etc.

 Here’s a fantastic website that delves into basic ladybird anatomy.
-Did you know that a ladybird ‘shell’ is actually called the elytra, and underneath the elytra, there is a hidden set of wings?
+Did you know that a ladybird’s ‘shell’ is actually called the elytra, and underneath the elytra, there is a hidden set of wings?

 We decided to make a ladybird craft, for three different species of ladybirds:

-- the orange and black Transverse Ladybird with v shaped markings, which my daughter Bumble Bee found in the park that morning,
+- The orange and black Transverse Ladybird with v shaped markings is the type of ladybird my daughter Bumble Bee found in the park that morning.

-- the yellow and black Fungus-eating Ladybird with zigzag markings, which are the ladybirds we often find in our own backyard,
+- The yellow and black Fungus-eating Ladybird has zigzag markings.
+These are the ladybirds we often find in our own backyard.

-- the red and black Seven-spot Ladybird, also known as the Seven-spotted Ladybug, which has three spots on each side and one spot in the middle.
-This is the most common ladybird in Europe, and is the ladybird we most often see children’s picture books.
+- The red and black Seven-spot Ladybird (also known as the Seven-spotted Ladybug), has three spots on each side and one spot in the middle.
+This is the most common ladybird in Europe, and is the ladybird we most often see in children’s picture books.

 This is a fun craft idea that uses common craft supplies and other everyday items.